Precautionary Boil Order Advisories

 What if I drank water already?

-Follow the recommendations in this FAQ about using your water until the precautionary boil order has been lifted.
+Follow the recommendations in this FAQ about using your water until the precautionary boil order advisory has been lifted.
 In the unlikely event you become ill, contact your health care provider.

 Pets can get sick from many of the same germs as people or spread germs to people.
 Before providing water to pets, it is advised that you bring tap water to a rolling boil for five minutes and then allow for sufficient cooling or provide your pet with bottled water.